Affiliate links on Android Authority may earn us a commission. Learn more.

 Xiaomi Mi Band 7

-For fitness buffs on a budget, the Xiaomi Mi Band 7 brings more to your wrist than ever.
-In addition to new features and sensors, the band delivers ample display space to get your stats on the go.
+For fitness buffs on a budget, the Xiaomi Mi Band 7 brings many tools to users’ wrists.
+In addition to updated features and sensors, the band delivers ample display space to view stats on the go.
 However, it still doesn’t pack some of the most requested features from long-time Mi Band users.
-Find out more about this budget fitness tracker in our Xiaomi Mi Band 7 review.
+Learn more about this budget fitness tracker in our Xiaomi Mi Band 7 review.

-Update, June 2023: We’ve updated our Xiaomi Mi Band 7 with the latest details about the Xiaomi Mi Band 8 and other market changes.
+Update, October 2023: We’ve updated our Xiaomi Mi Band 7 review with the latest details about the Xiaomi Mi Band 8, including global availability, and updated information about competition within the budget tracker space.

 What you need to know about the Xiaomi Mi Band 7